michael-hll/command-tube/README.md

 Syntax: - GET_FILE_KEY_VALUE: -f|--file file [-k|--keywords keywords] [-u|--force] [-g|--global] [--continue [m][n]] [--redo [m]] [--if run] [--key] [--raw] [--raw-log] [--note note]
 Parameters:
    -f|--file:     The file you want to get key-value from.
    -k|--keywords: The key you want to get values from the file.
 It supports comma seperated format for multiple keys.
+                    eg1: -k key1, key2 # It will read key1, key2 values and save to tube variables key1, key2;
+                    eg2: -k key1 > k1, key2 > k2 # It will read key1, key2 values and save to tube variables k1, k2
    -u|--force:    Force update even the variable is readonly.
 Default no. [2.0.2] -g|--global:   If update the variable in global tube variables.
 Default no. [2.0.2]